Commencement

 Honor Societies and Awards

 Alpha Omega Alpha (AOA) is the first and most recognized medical honor society in the world.
-Its purposeis to recognize and perpetuate excellence in the medical profession.
+Its purpose is to recognize and perpetuate excellence in the medical profession.
 The letters Alpha-Omega-Alpha are derived from the Greek form of the society’s motto: “Be Worthy to Serve the Suffering.”
-AOA was founded in 1902 by William Webster Root and five other medical students in Chicago, and now has 125 chapters.
+AOA was founded in 1902 by William Webster Root and five other medical students in Chicago and now has 125 chapters.

-AOA is a nonprofit organization whose mission statement embodies “the belief that in the profession of medicine we will improve care for all patients by recognizing high educational achievement, honoring gifted teaching, encouraging the development of leaders in academia and the community, supporting the ideals of humanism, and promoting service to others.”
+Alpha Omega Alpha is a nonprofit organization whose mission statement embodies “the belief that in the profession of medicine we will improve care for all patients by recognizing high educational achievement, honoring gifted teaching, encouraging the development of leaders in academia and the community, supporting the ideals of humanism, and promoting service to others.”

 AOA’s programs are available to all medical students and physicians, and include visiting professorships, support of student research projects, funding of service activities, recognition of resident physician excellence, and national awards for both professionalism and gifted teaching.
 AOA publishes The Pharos, a quarterly compilation of essays, poetry, photography, and other works related to humanistic medicine.